-In 2011 the MB decided that MÁV Co. shall fulfil the tasks of the Secretariat.
+In 2011 the MB decided that MÁV shall fulfil the tasks of the Secretariat.
 Taking into account that RFC OEM Secretariat's activity is a common interest of every Party, its cost is covered jointly by the MB member (IMs and AB).
 The Secretariat is located in Budapest.

-To fulfil the tasks described in Article 13 of the Regulation a Corridor One-Stop Shop

-(C-OSS) was established as a single point of contact for requesting and receiving answers regarding infrastructure capacity for freight trains crossing at least one border along the Corridor.
+To fulfil the tasks described in Article 13 of the Regulation a Corridor One-Stop Shop (C-OSS) was established as a single point of contact for requesting and receiving answers regarding infrastructure capacity for freight trains crossing at least one border along RFC OEM.

-The Corridor One-Stop Shop (C-OSS), is carried out by VPE, the Hungarian Rail Capacity Allocation Office, applying the representative C-OSS model of RNE (acting as an IM on behalf of all IMs).
+The C-OSS is carried out by VPE, the Hungarian Rail Capacity Allocation Office, applying the representative C-OSS model of RNE (acting as an IM on behalf of all IMs).